Bahaak2004/grepCount.js/README.md

 Section 1 — Command Description
 What the Tool Does

-grepCount is a command-line tool that searches a file for a specific word or pattern, displays all matching lines, and shows the total number of matches found.
+grepCount is a command that combines grep and wc.
+It searches a file for a  word or phrase, shows all the matching lines and shows the total number of matches found.

 How to Run It
 node grepCount.js <PATTERN> <FILENAME>